The Ultimate Guide to STEM Competitions & Events for 2023

 Who: Any student who is enrolled in or attending their senior year of high school.

-When: The application period for the 2024 competition is open from June 1 to November 8, 2023!
-The Top 40 finalists are announced in January 2024 and Regeneron STS Finals Week is March 6-13, 2024.
+When: The application period for the 2025 competition began June 1 and closed on November 7, 2024.
+The Top 40 finalists will be announced January 23rd 2025, and Regeneron STS Finals Week is mid-March 2025.
+Winners will be announced at the awards ceremony, Tuesday, March 11th 2025.

 Where: 40 finalists are selected and receive an all-expenses-paid trip to Washington, D.C. for in-depth judging.